Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 It's a private "cottage" on three floors in the middle of the crystal clear water, with the bedroom four meters below sea level.

-From the upper deck, you can sit back and enjoy the sunrise and the beautiful starry sky; from the bed, you can look at the ocean's marine life.
+On the upper deck, you can relax while watching the sunrise and admiring the stunning star-filled sky, and from your bed, you can gaze at the ocean's marine life.

 If you're going on a trip to South Korea, why not stay on a cruise ship that hangs over the mountainside?
 Sun Cruise Resort offers all the luxury and convenience of a cruise holiday without, well, the actual cruise.
 No seasickness, then!